Why Hiring Feels So Hard (and How Fractional HR Can Fix It)

 If you’re a business owner or manager, hiring can feel like one long guessing game.
 One wrong move costs you time, money, and energy — and the truth is, most leaders aren’t trained to be expert recruiters.
 You’re juggling client work, payroll, operations, compliance… and suddenly, you’re supposed to be a full-fledged HR department too.

-Let’s talk about why hiring feels so difficult, and what to do when you’ve had enough of the frustration.
+Now let’s talk about why hiring feels so difficult, and what to do when you’ve had enough of the frustration.

 The Reality: You’re Not Just Hiring, You’re Betting on People